And you were dead in your trespasses and sinsEphesians 2:1 — Modern English Version (Thinline Edition.; Lake Mary, FL: Passio, 2014)

 This is a favorite proof-text for some.
 It is brought to bear upon a superstitious condition of men.
 That would be the alleged Total Depravity of humanity as touted in the Calvinist TULIP short-hand.
-What that attempts to pass-off is that humans are born not being able to do anything that pleases God, not even exercise faith in what He says… Because they are born dead in sin.
+What that attempts to pass off is that humans are born not being able to do anything that pleases God, not even exercises faith in what He says… Because they are born dead in sin.

 As conversations around TULIP go, there are many well-worn, yet limited Scripture proofs offered.
 They are intended to be understood to offer proof of an external contention.
 The terms “election” and “predestination” usually are in play.
 As such, Romans chapters 8 & 9 are often used to succinctly explain (the TULIP believer’s) version of these terms.